marcpage/libernet/notes.md

 	"pending": [
 		{
 			"transaction": text of transaction above,
-			"verification": {identity of sender:signature of transaction}
+			"verification": {identity of sender:signature of transaction},
+			"cancelations": {identity of the sender: signature of sha256 of transaction}
 		},
 	]
 }